robocupathomeedu/rc-home-edu-learn-pepper/test_activities/README.md

             Target compatibility    1.8

-3. Replace the content of `MainActivity.java` with the content of any of the files in this folder after the `package` statement.
-You must leave the `package` statement of the current `MainActivity.java` file and replace all the rest.
+3. Replace the content of `MainActivity.java` with the content of corresponding files in this folder after the `package` statement.
+You must leave the `package` statement of the `MainActivity.java` file generated in your Android Studio and replace all the rest.

 4. Set Pepper tablet

     Select `activity_main.xml` tab, select the device `Pepper 1.9` under 'Generic Phones and Tablets', select `Landscape` mode

+If provided, replace the content of file `activity_main.xml` with the one provided in this repository.

 5. Build the project